Why Clear Ownership Is Essential to Reducing Building Energy Use

 Why Do Buildings Fail to Reduce Energy Use Without Clear Ownership?

-Building performance and energy management typically fall into a gray zone between multiple parties.
-Property managers handle tenant relations.
-Facility teams maintain equipment.
-Sustainability consultants conduct audits.
+Building performance typically falls into a gray zone between multiple parties.
+Property managers handle tenant relations and financial performance.
+Facility managers oversee day-to-day operations and maintenance.
+Technical managers and building engineers manage complex mechanical and controls systems.
+Mechanical contractors, electrical contractors, and BMS service providers each maintain their piece of the puzzle.
 Each touches energy use, but none owns the outcome.

 What Does Effective Performance Ownership Look Like?